awarnock3/opensearch_mon/README.md

 ### Installation

-Once you have cloned the repository into your desired location (I use /usr/local/src) and installed the necessary modules, the command-line script os_monitor.pl is ready to use.
+Once you have cloned the repository into your desired location (I use `/usr/local/src`) and installed the necessary modules, the command-line script `os_monitor.pl` is ready to use.
 I run it out of cron every 12 hours as a sanity check.

 The repository also contains the Dancer2 modules to run the web interface.
-It is in ./web/Monitor.
+It is in `./web/Monitor`.
 This is the place I suggest installing Dancer2.
 That will keep all of the code from this repository in one place, making updates easy.